UwuGirl213/LazyKillSound/README.md

 https://user-images.githubusercontent.com/109063810/178217547-6ac814ab-c3e6-49f9-b090-575db52d3e4a.mp4

 # How to install?
--Copy "LazyKillSound" to mods folder (R2Northstar/mods) and Copy the contents "MOVE TO TITANFALL 2 FOLDER" to the Titanfall2 folder
+-Copy "LazyKillSound" to mods folder (R2Northstar/mods) or just install it with your mod manager of choice

-**only copy the contents not the folder**

 -If you dont know where to dowload it you can download [here](https://github.com/UwuGirl213/LazyKillSound/releases/download/Northstar_1.9.0/KINGPISS-LazyKillSound-1.0.6.zip) or via Thunderstore